 Using any cleaning brush, including one from a dryer vent cleaning kit, gently brush all debris and lint from the back of your dryer.
 Grab your vacuum with a hose attachment and clean the inside of the back vent.
 Get into the crevices and turns, including the hard-to-reach spots in the vent, and collect all the lint.

 Next, you will want to clean the exterior dryer vent.
 Head outside and take off the vent cover.
 Clean out the pipe with your cleaning brush and vacuum hose again until it is lint and debris free.
 Once the cleaning is complete, secure the cover back in place.

 Don’t forget to connect the interior pipes and move back the dryer in place, ideally with a shorter dryer vent pipe length.

 7. Examine Your Dryer Settings and Sensors

 If all the major venting restrictions are confirmed clean, then you might need to check the dryer’s settings next.
 Your dryer preset options make laundry day quick and easy, but if your clothes are not drying, the first thing to check is whether someone has changed the settings.
 Check your dryer settings and make sure you are not in a lower setting, which can increase drying time.

-8. Use These Tips When Problem is a Dryer Not Spinning
+8. Use These Tips When the Problem is a Dryer Not Spinning

 Another common issue you may run into is your dryer not spinning.
-If you open the dryer door after a cycle where you have still-wet clothes inside, your dryer drum may not be turning properly or at all.
+If you open the dryer door after a cycle where you have still-wet clothes, your dryer drum may not be turning properly.
 These troubleshooting tips cover some of the possible reasons why your dryer is not spinning including checking for a faulty door switch, obstructed drum, damaged dryer belt, or more.

 9. Check the Power Source